-Every city is required to post a notice that explains the provisions of the FMLA and provides information concerning the procedures for filing complaints of violation of the FMLA, regardless of whether it has any eligible employees or not.
-98 The notice must be posted in a conspicuous place where it can be readily seen by employees and applicants for employment.
+Every city, even those with no eligible employees, is required to post a notice that explains the provisions of the FMLA and provides information concerning the procedures for filing complaints of violation of the FMLA, regardless of whether it has any eligible employees or not.
+110 The notice must be posted in a conspicuous place where it can be readily seen by employees and applicants for employment.
 When a city's workforce is comprised of a significant portion of employees who are not literate in English, the city must provide the notice in a language in which the employees are literate.
+111

 If a city has eligible employees, information concerning FMLA entitlements and employee obligations under the FMLA must be included in the city's employee handbook or personnel policies.
-100 If the city has neither, the city must provide the employee with written guidance on employees' rights and obligations under the FMLA when the employee is hired.
+112 If the city has neither, the city must provide the employee with written guidance on employees' rights and obligations under the FMLA when the employee is hired.
+If a city with no eligible employees nevertheless says that its employees have FMLA rights under its personnel handbook or other materials, these rights are then held by ineligible employees.